mikzuit/fair-job-offer/README.md

 ## TL:DR

-Do this and you'll be more happy looking for a job ... and secure.
+Do this and you'll be more happy looking for a job ... and safe.

 a.
 For the sake of transparency, this bellow always should be given, if not, you might be wasting your time with a fake job offer.
 This is legal to ask for and they should always give to you since is public info.